KaraWaldemer/reactNativeDemo/README.md

 ## <a id="getting-started"></a>Getting Started

 React Native requires that you have Node and NPM installed and configured.
 This guide will assume that you have already completed that step and have a basic understanding of both Node and React.
 If you need a refresher, please check out the documentation for [Node](https://nodejs.org/en/) and [React](https://reactjs.org/).
+For a presentation on the basics of React Native, please go [here](https://thegingertechie.com/reactNativeDemo).

 #### <a id="react-native-cli"></a>React Native CLI